Holy War (BYU–Utah): 2019: Moss Runs and Huntley Taunts

 The 100th meeting between the two schools saw Utah winning their 4th straight game at LaVell Edwards Stadium with the help of senior running back Zack Moss, who rushed for 187 yards and scored a touchdown.
-Utah would win the game, 30–12, and extend their winning streak over BYU to 9 games.
+Utah won the game, 30–12, and extended their winning streak over BYU to 9 games.

-2021: 10 Does Not Come
+2021: End of the Streak

 The Cougars and Utes did not meet in the 2020 season as a result of the COVID-19 pandemic and next met on September 11, 2021, in Provo, a day after BYU accepted an invitation to play in the Big 12 Conference starting in 2023.
-Pre-game build-up was notable for Utah fans' high levels of confidence in extending their rivalry winning streak to 10 games, which would have been the longest in series history by either team.
-One mantra among the Ute faithful that stood out in the months leading to the game was the ominous "10 is coming".
-However, the 21st-ranked Utes faltered early offensively, turning the ball over twice in the first quarter.
-BYU capitalized and controlled the trenches for a large majority of the game, eventually building a 23-7 lead to begin the fourth quarter.
-The Utes would attempt to mount a comeback, cutting the deficit to three, but BYU wore them down late, kicking a field goal with 3:17 left to put them up 26–17.
+The 21st-ranked Utes faltered early offensively, turning the ball over twice in the first quarter.
+BYU capitalized and controlled the trenches for a large majority of the game, eventually building a 23–7 lead to begin the fourth quarter.
+The Utes attempted to mount a comeback, cutting the deficit to six after a touchdown with 9:31 remaining, but BYU wore them down late, kicking a field goal with 3:17 left to put them up 26–17.
 After the Utes did not convert on 4th down on their ensuing possession, BYU ran out the clock.
 As time expired, BYU fans rushed out on the field to celebrate.
-The upset victory for BYU ended their nine-game losing streak and marked their first win over Utah since 2009, and Kalani Sitake's first win over Utah as BYU head coach.
-BYU quarterback Jaren Hall accounted for over 200 total yards with three passing touchdowns in the win, and the Cougars rushed for 231 yards against a Ute defense that had often stifled their running game in the decade past.
+The upset victory for BYU ended their nine-game losing streak and marked their first win over Utah since 2009, and Sitake's first win over Utah (and his friend and mentor Whittingham) as BYU head coach.
+BYU quarterback Jaren Hall accounted for over 200 total yards with three passing touchdowns in the win, and the Cougars rushed for 231 yards; this was particularly notable as it came against a Ute defense that had often stifled their running game in the decade past.